CemRoot/CodeGenesis-TEAM/readme.md

 ## 📖 Project Overview

-This project aims to analyze the impact of vaccination on death rates during the COVID-19 pandemic, providing insights into the effectiveness of vaccines and their distribution worldwide.
-It combines statistical analyses, time-series evaluations, and cross-regional comparisons using rich datasets.
+This project investigates the relationship between COVID-19 vaccination rates and mortality, focusing on both global data and US-specific trends.
+Using advanced analytics and Python-based tools, the analysis aims to uncover key insights and implications for public health policies.
+The study incorporates statistical analysis, machine learning, and dynamic visualizations.

-Key questions addressed include:
+### Key Objectives:
-- What are the death rate trends for unvaccinated, vaccinated without boosters, and bivalent booster groups in the US?
+- Analyze trends in death rates among unvaccinated, vaccinated without boosters, and bivalent booster groups in the US.
-- How do vaccination doses per 100 people vary across countries and vaccine manufacturers?
+- Identify regional disparities in vaccine distribution and its impact on mortality globally.
-- What correlations exist between vaccination rates and death rates globally?
+- Examine correlations between vaccination rates and mortality using statistical and machine learning models.

 ## 🧰 Installation and Setup